chithradevi-tech/nlp-hands-on/1_phase_text_preprocessing/README.md

 - Case Folding Convert all text to lowercase to ensure uniformity and to treat words like "Apple" and "apple" as identical.

-Remove Special Characters Eliminate non-alphanumeric characters to focus on meaningful words.
+- Remove Special Characters Eliminate non-alphanumeric characters to focus on meaningful words.(regular expression, pandas, spaCy)

-Tokenization Break text into individual words (tokens) for further processing.
+- Tokenization Break text into individual words (tokens) for further processing.(SpaCy)

 Remove Stop Words Filter out common words (e.g., "the", "is") that don't contribute significant meaning.